UsmanShahidM/CoreRep/README.md

 # Corerep

-A new Flutter project created with FlutLab - https://flutlab.io
+A new Flutter project created with FlutLab/Andriod studio/ Visual Studio Code

 ## Getting Started